Cold-Food Powder: Six Dynasties

 The Seven Sages of the Bamboo Grove, reputed connoisseurs of the cold food powder, as depicted in the Long Corridor of the Beijing Summer Palace.

 The historical term "Six Dynasties" collectively refers to the Three Kingdoms (220–280), Jin dynasty (266–420), and Southern and Northern Dynasties (420–589).
 Sources from this period of disunity after the fall of the Han describe both medicinal and recreational uses of Five Mineral Powder or Cold Food Powder.

 The Three Kingdoms scholar and doctor Huangfu Mi (215–282) took this "ecstasy-inducing drug" to recover from a stroke, but suffered and likely died from the deleterious side effects.
-His Cao Xi wrote another book with the same title) records his disastrous self-medication that resulted in "pain and a general numbness and weakness of the body".
+His (Note: Cao Xi wrote another book with the same title) records his disastrous self-medication that resulted in "pain and a general numbness and weakness of the body".
 Huangfu said, "The longest one can hope to live when taking the drug is ten years or so; for some, it is only five or six.
 Even though I myself can still see and breathe, my words resemble the loud laugh of someone who is presently drowning."

 The Book of Jin says that Huangfu Mi used hanshisan poisoning as an excuse to decline a position offered by Emperor Wu (r.
 265–290).
 The Cold Food Powder "disagreed with his nature and each time he was convulsed with excruciating pain.
 Once in a rage of suffering he prayed for a sword with which to kill himself, but his aunt remonstrated with him and made him stop."
 Huangfu said that the vogue for consuming Cold-Food Powder began with the Cao Wei state (220–265) scholar and politician He Yan (c.
 195–249), who used the drug to achieve greater spiritual clarity and physical strength.
 He Yan and his friend Wang Bi (226–249), co-founders of the Daoist Xuanxue School, propagated the consumption of the drug in their philosophical circles.
 The French sinologist Paul Demiéville's described He Yan: "He was reckoned a paragon of beauty, elegance, and refinement, a floating flower (fou-hua) as his enemies used to say, or a dandy.
 He "loved Lao-Huang" and shone in "pure conversation."
 His lack of constraint brought down on him the ill-will of the orthodox traditionalists.
 He is even said to have brought into fashion a drug that brought on a state of ecstasy, and many of his friends and epigones were drug addicts."